Andrew Hsia: 2013 Jakarta International Defense Dialogue

-ROC National Defense Deputy Ministry
+Military career

 On 22 October 2013, Premier Jiang Yi-huah named Hsia to fill in the position of Deputy Minister of the National Defense, in which Hsia will be tasked to oversee arms procurement policies.

 The position had been vacated for more than 2 months since 1 August 2013 when then-Deputy Minister of National Defense Andrew Yang was promoted to the Minister position after the resignation of then-Minister of National Defense Kao Hua-chu due to the death scandal of army corporal Hung Chung-chiu.

 Jiang said that the decision to choose him for this position was made after consultation with President Ma Ying-jeou, Ministry of Foreign Affairs and Ministry of National Defense.

+Political career

+Mainland Affairs Council Minister

+On 16 February 2015, he was appointed as the minister of the Mainland Affairs Council.

 Vice Chairman of the Kuomintang

-During a visit to the People's Republic of China in February, he met with Song Tao, director of the Taiwan Affairs Office, and Wang Huning, fourth-ranking member of the Politburo Standing Committee of the Chinese Communist Party.
+As vice chair of the KMT, Hsia visited the People's Republic of China in February and met with Song Tao, director of the Taiwan Affairs Office, and Wang Huning, fourth-ranking member of the Politburo Standing Committee of the Chinese Communist Party.
 During the visit, Wang said that "Taiwan independence is incompatible with peace and runs counter to the well-being of Taiwan compatriots".

+In December 2023, Hsia led a KMT delegation to mainland China as a "mission to maintain contacts."
+The trip came under scrutiny in the run-up to the 2024 elections.

+Hsia visited mainland China again in March 2024 to meet Taiwanese business communities.
+His trip included visits to Chongqing, Chengdu, Jinan, and Qingdao.
+During the trip he reportedly said that he would "supervise" the Democratic Progressive Party in handling a recent speedboat incident.